 That evening, after the rest of the family returned from the lake, Aylene spent as much time with them as possible.
-Derek had kept his promise and got his little sister a puna shell necklace; this one had a green coloring and was in the shape of a starfish.
+Derek had kept his promise and got his little sister a puna-shell necklace.
+It was green in the shape of a starfish.

-Aylene was just relieved that her parents didn't ask too much about what happened earlier.
-Right now, she just wanted to enjoy a nice, quiet evening with them and have some fun.
+One thing that Aylene was very relieved about was that her parents didn't ask too many questions about what happened earlier.
+Right now, she just wanted to enjoy a nice, quiet evening with everyone and have some fun.
 Even just a simple game of cards was very meaningful after all the time she was separated from them.

 And a nice game of scrabble to end the night was great for laughs, especially when they play it that whoever spells a certain word first automatically wins.
 And her grandmother's hot chocolate was always good for any gathering.